• Contact us

 A resilience checklist for cloud-first teams

-1) Map and minimise critical dependencies
+1) Map and minimize critical dependencies

 2) Classify services by criticality and failure mode

-For each service, document internal recovery objectives, including target time to restore and acceptable data loss, the acceptable downgrade modes, and the locations where it can run.
+For each service, document internal recovery objectives, including target time to restore and acceptable data loss, alongside acceptable downgrade modes and the locations where it can run.
+Prioritise customer-facing pathways that drive cash flow, and decouple analytics and back-office workloads from the hot path whenever possible.

 3) Practice game days, not just DR tests

 Move beyond scripted restore tests.
 Inject real fault types such as DNS failures, expired certificates, stalled CI runners, and partial storage unavailability.
+Include executive stakeholders and practise status updates, customer communications, and vendor escalations in a single exercise.

 4) Treat data as the contract

-Keep data portability top of mind.
-If your datastore is managed, ensure you can export, rehydrate, and run it elsewhere when needed.
+Standardise backup and restore procedures with sanitisation to guarantee a clean, time-bounded dataset for testing and recovery.
+Keep data portability top of mind: if your datastore is managed, ensure you can restore it and run it elsewhere when needed.

 5) Bake resilience into delivery

-“Everything as code” is not a slogan.
-Define networking, policies, and services declaratively so you can reconstruct environments on demand.
+Every change should be deployable with health checks, traffic shifting, and instant rollback.
+"Everything as code" is not a slogan: define networking and services declaratively so you can reconstruct environments on demand.

-How multi-cloud fits without overreach
+How cloud portability and region choice fits without overreach

 Use a tiered approach: